 Netwrix’s 2020 Cyber Threats Report offers findings from a survey of 937 professionals.
 The vast majority of CISOs surveyed admitted to having cut corners on cybersecurity to help their organizations quickly pivot to a remote work model.
 To make matters worse, 58 percent said that employees had ignored cybersecurity guidelines and policies.

-27. The number of IT professionals concerned about VPN exploitation has more than tripled
+27. The number of IT professionals concerned about VPN exploitation more than tripled

-Based on the last statistic, it’s no surprise that Netwrix discovered a whopping 85 percent of IT professionals are worried about VPN exploitation.
+Based on the last statistic, it’s no surprise that Netwrix discovered a whopping 85 percent of IT professionals worried about VPN exploitation during the pandemic.
 This is 59 percentage points higher than the pre-pandemic figure.

 28. Almost a quarter of companies increased cybersecurity spending as a result of the pandemic

 Another Netwrix study found that 24 percent of companies increased their cybersecurity and cloud security spending during the pandemic.
 36 percent kept spending the same but adjusted their priorities, while 21 percent kept spending and priorities the same and 11 percent lowered their cybersecurity spending.

 These figures varied depending on company size with large companies more likely to increase spending and small companies more likely to keep spending the same.